Tony Bennett (basketball): Against rivals

-Bennett has a winning record against each of the team's ACC rivals and has drawn praise from rival coaches.
-Hall of Famer Rick Pitino (1–5 against Bennett) of Louisville said, "there is no such thing as post-play against Virginia"; similarly former Virginia Tech coach Buzz Williams (3–7 against Bennett) called Virginia's system "offensively and defensively elite."
+Bennett had a winning record against each of the team's ACC rivals and drew praise from rival coaches.
+Hall of Famer Rick Pitino (1–5 against Bennett) of Louisville said, "there is no such thing as post-play against Virginia"; similarly former Virginia Tech coach Buzz Williams (3–8 against Bennett) called Virginia's system "offensively and defensively elite."

-Bennett is 57–24 in UVA's rivalry games versus Virginia Tech, Louisville, Maryland, and North Carolina.
-Bennett has "flipped the script" against North Carolina in particular, winning a majority of those rivalry games, including the 2018 ACC tournament championship, against a program that had continually frustrated Virginia (in several ACC tournaments and the 1981 Final Four) when the two conference rivals perennially topped college basketball polls of the early 1980s.
-Bennett's UVA teams went a perfect 7–0 in his final seven games against Hall of Famer Roy Williams (7–12 against Bennett) to close out a friendly rivalry during the final five years of Williams' tenure at UNC (during which period both Williams, in 2017; and Bennett, in 2019; won NCAA Championships with their respective programs).
+Bennett was 60–26 in UVA's Virginia's rivalry games versus Virginia Tech, Louisville, Maryland, and North Carolina.
+Bennett "flipped the script" against North Carolina in particular, leading the program to a 14–10 record versus UNC, including the 2018 ACC tournament championship, against a program that had continually frustrated Virginia (in several ACC tournaments and the 1981 Final Four) when the two conference rivals perennially topped college basketball polls of the early 1980s.
+Bennett's UVA teams went a perfect 7–0 in his final seven games against Hall of Famer Roy Williams (7–12 against Bennett) to close out a friendly rivalry during the final five years of Williams' tenure at UNC (during which period both Williams, in 2017; and Bennett, in 2019; won NCAA Championships).
 The prior best streak for Virginia against North Carolina was six straight wins, more than a century earlier, from 1911 to 1916 under program founder Pop Lannigan.